halasadi/RFDiffusionTrain/README.md

 **Generalized Templates:** I removed TCR/peptide/MHC specific parts and sketched out generalized code for dataloaders that I have not tested.
 You'll need to adapt them for your protein system.

-**Compute Enviornment** You will need to adapt the code to suit your compute enviornment, i.e. GPU/Data/Pixi enviornment.
+**Compute Enviornment** You will need to adapt the code to suit your compute enviornment.

 ## Files